chwalters/core/intelora/signals/event/README.md

 An **event** is a way to schedule the launching of a synapse periodically at fixed times, dates, or intervals.

 The event system is based on [APScheduler](http://apscheduler.readthedocs.io/en/latest/modules/triggers/cron.html) which it is itself based on [Linux crontab](https://en.wikipedia.org/wiki/Cron).
-When you declare an event in the signal, Kalliope will schedule the launching of the target synapse.
+When you declare an event in the signal, Intelora will schedule the launching of the target synapse.

 The syntax of an event declaration in a synapse is the following
 ```yml